Elletra/Support_BuildableSnow/README.md

 ![](https://i.imgur.com/fmb9Kn5.png)

-The names of all the types of bricks.
+The names of all the bricks.
 Note the direction of north.

 ##